folio-org/mod-data-import/FileUploadApi.md

 ### FileDefinition

-File Definition describes an upload process of particular file and store this process's state.
+File Definition entity describes an upload process of particular file and store this process's state.

 | Field | Description |
 | ------ | ------ |